CS - Computer Science

 CS 598.
 Senior Design Project I (2).

-Cross-listed as ECE 585.
 Design project under faculty supervision chosen according to the student's interest.
 Does not count toward a graduate degree in electrical engineering, computer engineering or computer science.
 This class should be taken in the semester prior to the one in which the student is going to graduate.
 For undergraduate credit only.
-Prerequisite(s): senior standing, ECE 492 or CS 580.
+Prerequisite(s): CS 580 and senior standing.
 Pre- or corequisite(s): PHIL 354 or PHIL 385.

 CS 599.
 Senior Design Project II (2).